 Employer Pushing for Track 2 Reintegration

 Your employer wants to start a track 2 trajectory.
-This means you will not return to your own position, but will look for work with another employer.
-A significant step that is not always justified.
+This means you will (also) look for work with another employer.
+Track 2 does not automatically exclude returning to your own position: both tracks can run in parallel.
+However, it is a significant step that must be properly substantiated.

 Does this sound familiar?